 Cocaine is taken in four different ways: snorting, injection, freebasing (conversion to freebase so drug can be smoked), and crack cocaine (mixed with ammonia and other ingredients so it can solidify and be smoked).
 Symptoms can vary depending on the form in which it is ingested.
 However, each one is just as deadly as the next.
 Some of the many street names for cocaine include: Blow, Dust, Nose Candy, Powder, Coke, Soda, Yeyo, Big Flake, Bump, Charlie, and Speedball.

-Cocaine addiction is nothing less than a gamble with your life.
+Cocaine addiction is a gamble with your life.
 Its many physical and psychological risks make it something for which the sufferer should seek treatment immediately.
 If left dormant and untreated, the sufferer can expect a significant reduction in their life expectancy.
 An untreated cocaine addiction creates heart problems, sudden and rapid weight loss, respiratory failure, constricted blood vessels, hypertension, damage to the nasal cavity (possibly resulting in the need for corrective surgery), and much more.

 Through the course of an untreated cocaine addiction, the person is rarely thinking rational or behaving normally.
 Financial collapse, family abandonment, and the destruction of romantic relationships are all common occurrences in cocaine addiction.
 Even after the patient undergoes a successful course of therapy, some of the damage they did to their life during their relentless pursuit of cocaine can be irreparable.